Nilpotent approximation and completion of $\mathbb{E}_\infty$-algebra objects of stable symmetric monoidal model categories: Nilpotent approximation of Smith ideals

-Assume that the natural transformation $F(\varphi): F(X) \to F(F(X))$ is a splitting monomorphism.
-Then the canonical natural transformation $F(X) \to F^\infty(X)$ is an isomorphism for any finitely generated object $X$. \end{lemma} \begin{proof} Let $\mathcal{C}[F^{-1}]$ is the localization defined to be the 2-colimit of the diagram:
+Assume that the natural transformation $F(\varphi): F(-) \to F(F(-))$ is a split monomorphism.
+Then the canonical morphism $F(X) \to F^\infty(X)$ is an isomorphism for every finitely generated object $X$. \end{lemma} \begin{proof} Let $\mathcal{C}[F^{-1}]$ be the localization defined as the $2$-colimit of the diagram

 Then $F^\infty$ is left adjoint to the inclusion functor $\mathcal{C}[F^{-1}] \to \mathcal{C}$, and hence preserves all small colimits.
 If $X$ is finitely generated, then $F^\infty(X)$ is also finitely generated.
 Indeed, for any filtered system $\{M_\alpha\}$ whose transition morphisms are monomorphisms, the map